sa-concept-refactoring/doc/chapters/analysis.typ

 ]

 / Executing a Command: #[
-To apply a code change on the client side the client sends a `workspace/executeCommand` to the server.
+To apply a code change the client sends a `workspace/executeCommand` to the server.
-The server can then create a WorkspaceEdit @lsp_workspace_edit structure and apply the changes to the workspace by sending a `workspace/applyEdit` @lsp_workspace_apply_edit command to the client.
+The server can then create one or multiple workspace edit structures @lsp_workspace_edit and apply the changes to the workspace by sending a `workspace/applyEdit` @lsp_workspace_apply_edit command to the client.

 // TODO: add json of executeCommand request (Client -> Server) ]